Student Records Policy

 - victims of an alleged perpetrator of a crime of violence or non-forcible sex offense

 - to the general public, the final results of disciplinary proceedings, if the student is an alleged perpetrator of a crime of violence or non-forcible sex offense in a violation of HCC’s code of conduct

 - to parents of students under the age of 21 who violate federal, state, local, or institutional laws or rules governing the use or possession of alcohol or a controlled substance.

 All these exceptions are permitted in accordance with FERPA.

-DIRECTORY INFORMATION–FERPA allows the registrar to release student directory information.
-Directory information includes names, addresses, photographs, e-mail addresses, phone numbers, major fields of study (e.g., learning programs), enrollment dates, degrees, honors, and awards, participation in officially recognized college activities or sports, and HCC athletes’ weight and height.
+DIRECTORY INFORMATION–FERPA allows the release of student directory information.
+Directory information includes names, addresses, photographs, e-mail addresses, phone numbers, high school attended, program of study, enrollment dates, degrees, honors, and awards or lack thereof, participation in officially recognized college activities or sports, and HCC athletes’ weight and height.
 However, the college generally releases only the following directory information: students’ names, enrollment dates, earned degrees, honors and awards, or lack thereof.
 Directory information may be withheld.
-Students may request their directory information be withheld by submitting a written request to the Office of Records, Registration and Veterans’ Affairs.
-The college honors such requests for the current term.
+Students may request their directory information be withheld by submitting a written request to the office of records, registration and veterans' affairs (RRVA).
+The college honors such requests until revoked in writing.

 RECORD INSPECTION–FERPA gives students the right to inspect and review information contained in their education records and to challenge the content of their records.
 The registrar coordinates the inspection and review procedures for student education records.
-Students seeking to review their records should contact the Office of Records, Registration and Veterans’ Affairs (RCF-233, 443-518-1240, firstname.lastname@example.org).
+Students seeking to review their records should contact RRVA (RCF-233, 443-518-1240, firstname.lastname@example.org).